H-0340

 Plain Language

-Before using an automated decision system for a consequential decision, deployers must provide consumers with a detailed pre-decision notice.
-The notice must be clear, conspicuous, consumer-friendly, and available in each language the deployer offers its services in.
-It must describe what personal characteristics the system measures, how it measures them, why they are relevant, what human and automated components contribute to the decision, and include a link to a public webpage with descriptions of the system's outputs, data types and sources, and the most recent impact assessment results.
-This is a proactive disclosure obligation — it must happen before the system is used, not after.
+Before using an automated decision system for a consequential decision, deployers must provide consumers with a clear, conspicuous, multilingual pre-decision notice.
+The notice must describe which personal characteristics the system measures, how it measures them, their relevance to the decision, what human oversight exists, how the automated components contribute, and a link to a public webpage describing outputs, data sources, and the latest impact assessment results.
+This is an affirmative pre-use disclosure obligation — it must be delivered before the system is applied to the consumer.

 Statutory Text